 We have information about the Cricket Club in Grewelthorpe from the diaries of Bert Jackson who was a keen player.
 Bert was the groom, handyman and chauffeur for General and Mrs Dalton who lived at The Hutts, Grewelthorpe in the early 20th century.

-His first mention was in May 1911 when he went with a horse to the Cricket club meeting in Masham.
+Bert Jackson’s first mention was in May 1911 when he went with a horse to the Cricket club meeting in Masham.

 In September 1911 there was a match with Kirkby Malzeard at the Grewelthorpe Feast.
 Grewelthorpe won by 2 runs and all players had tea at Fosters.